AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "This is a great solution!
 Can you think of a way to do this with a single return?
 If you want to make this slightly more readable, can you think of good variable names that represent the comparisons?
 Great work overall!"

+"This looks great!
+You incorporated the feedback really well.Great work!"

 - Rohan Metha - from MakeSense (an open source volunteer-driven network creating events to support social entrepreneurs)

 "Very soon after attending his first event he was eager to jump on board and learn how to facilitate one of our workshops.
 By conducting these workshops he got to deeply understand several social entrepreneurs and help them figure out how to improve their business.
 He did these extremely well and soon became part of the core team.
 6 months after he attended his first MakeSense workshop Adrien was the lead in organising a large-scale event “Food Glorious Food” tackling food waste with a full day event with workshops, activities, and talks featuring 12 different social entrepreneurs in the food sustainability sector.
 Adrien found the venue, negotiated using it for free, came up with the concept, created the marketing materials and was directing 6 other volunteers to pull off a really successful event.